aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/print-and-preview/page-setup-and-printing-options/_index.md

 |![todo:image_alt_text](page-setup-and-printing-options_1.png)|

 1. Create a worksheet with some data in Microsoft Excel:
    1. Open a new workbook in Microsoft Excel.
-   1. Add some data.
+   2. Add some data.
-1. Set page setup options:
+2. Set page setup options:
    Apply page setup options to the file.
 Below is a screenshot of the default options, before the new options are applied.

 |**Default page setup options.**|
 | :- |
 |![todo:image_alt_text](page-setup-and-printing-options_2.png)|

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "PrintAndPreview-SettingPageSetup-1.py" >}}

-### **Setting Print options**
+### **Setting Print Options**

 Page setup settings also provide several print options (also called sheet options) that allow users to control how worksheet pages are printed.
 They allow users to: